 The ‘Choose Water This Summer’ campaign has been updated to ‘Choose Water Every Day’ and is a collaboration between G21, five local government areas, Colac Otway Shire, Golden Plains Shire, City of Greater Geelong, Borough of Queenscliffe and Surf Coast Shire, local health services, including Barwon Health, Bellarine Community Health, Hesse Health, Colac Area Health and other partners, Barwon Water.

 Why is water the best drink for good health?

 Water is the best choice for keeping the body hydrated.
 It has no added sugar, no kilojoules and is not fizzy, so is much better for your teeth and the waistline.
 Soft drinks are highly acidic and this, along with high levels of added sugar, can damage teeth and lead to tooth decay.

-Drinking soft drinks and other drinks with added sugar, can lead to putting on excess weight or becoming obese, and this may increase the risk of developing type 2 diabetes, heart disease and same cancers (ABS 2014).
+Drinking soft drinks and other drinks with added sugar, can lead to putting on excess weight or becoming obese, and this may increase the risk of developing type 2 diabetes, heart disease and some cancers (ABS 2014).